 If you haven’t already made your complaint to the police body concerned, you will need to do so before contacting the PIRC.

-You should first make your complaint to the Professional Standards Department of the police body concerned and allow them to deal with your complaint before you contact the PIRC.
+You should first make your complaint to the Professional Standards Department of the policing body concerned and allow them to deal with your complaint before you contact us.
 Click here for contact details of the police bodies that operate in Scotland.

-Once you have received the final response to your complaint from the police body concerned and if you are dissatisfied with the way your complaint has been handled, you can then ask the PIRC to undertake a Complaint Handling Review (CHR).
+Once you have received the final response to your complaint from the policing body, if you are dissatisfied with the way your complaint has been handled, you can then ask us to undertake a Complaint Handling Review (CHR).

-If you wish to request a CHR, you should complete and submit an application form to the PIRC.
-You can do this online here or you can download/ask us to send you a copy which you can post back to us.
+If you wish to request a CHR, you should complete and submit an application form.
+You can do this online here or you can download/request a copy which you can post back to us.

-You should specifically identify on the application form which of the complaints you made to the police body that you would like us to review.
+You should specifically identify on the application form which of the complaints you made to the policing body that you would like us to review.

-By signing the application form or clicking the digital signature box, you agree that we can ask the police body to provide us with any information it has about your complaint(s).
+By signing the application form or clicking the digital signature box, you agree that we can ask the policing body to provide us with any information it has about your complaint(s).

 If we need further information to help us consider your application we will let you know what else we need you to submit.

-If you have made a complaint about an individual police officer or civilian staff member from any of the police bodies operating in Scotland and you are dissatisfied with how that police body dealt with your complaint, we can review how that body handled your complaint.
+If you have made a complaint about an individual police officer or civilian staff member from any of the policing bodies operating in Scotland and you are dissatisfied with how they dealt with your complaint, we can review how your complaint was handled.
 We cannot review the original complaint itself.

 You can apply for a CHR if you are:

-The PIRC can review how the following Scottish police bodies handled your complaint :
+The PIRC can review how the following Scottish policing bodies handled your complaint :

-In addition, the PIRC can review how the following UK-wide police bodies handled your complaint, if at the relevant time they were operating in Scotland:
+In addition, the PIRC can review how the following UK-wide policing bodies handled your complaint, if they were operating in Scotland at the relevant time: